hyperledger/bevel/docs/source/operations/corda_networkyaml.md

 `docker` section contains the credentials of the repository where all the required images are built and stored.

-For Opensource Corda, please use the [NMS Jenkins file](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/automation/r3-corda/NMS.Jenkinsfile) or/and [Doorman Jenkins file](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/automation/r3-corda/Doorman.Jenkinsfile) to build and store the docker images before running the Ansible playbooks.
+For Opensource Corda, the required images are found [here](../architectureref/corda.html#docker-images).

 For **Corda Enterprise**, all Docker images has to be built and stored in a private Docker registry before running the Ansible playbooks.
 The required images are found [here](../architectureref/corda-ent.html#docker-images).